ibm-cloud-docs/assistant/beta.md

 The following features are available for use by participants in the early access program only.
 To find out how to request access, see [Participate in the early access program](/docs/services/assistant?topic=assistant-feedback#feedback-beta).
 {: preview}

-- Try out the new irrelevant topic detection feature.
-When enabled, a supplemental model is used to help identify utterances that are irrelevant and should not be answered by the dialog skill.
-This new model is especially beneficial for skills that have not been trained on what subjects to ignore.
-For more information, see [New irrelevant topic detection](/docs/services/assistant?topic=assistant-irrelevance-detection).

 - **Disambiguation changes**: How disambiguation works is changing in the following ways: